Architecture of Vienna

 While we wait our turn to enter Demel, we notice another line forming to our left.
 Fancy Demel has a take-out window?
 We learn it’s a line for kaiserschmarrn, a savory dish I can best describe as scrambled pancakes.
 Think of your favorite parts of homemade pancakes—the drippy parts.
 Then lump them all on a plate with powdered sugar and serve with plum preserves.
 Now, it’s clear why kaiserschmarrn needs its own take-out lane.

 Demel earns the distinction of serving us our favorite Sacher Torte.
 The wedge is so precisely cut that it looks like it’s been sliced by a surgeon.
 The balance of tangy apricot jam to rich chocolate is heavenly.
-The cake itself is dense, but not dry.
-While hard to crack, the bittersweet chocolate shell is offset by the whipped cream.
+The cake itself is dense but not dry.
+While hard to crack, the whipped cream offsets the bittersweet chocolate shell.

 This is the moment I realize my daughter is a metaphor for the Sacher Torte.
 Dense, layered, tangy, and bittersweet with a shell that’s hard to crack.
 I don’t tell her this of course.
 And by the time she reads it, I’ll be thousands of miles away.